 Digital transformation can help to solve key strategic, operational, and organizational sales issues.
 Improving sales effectiveness can directly translate into additional revenue and profitability and can release resources to add value in other parts of your business.

 Data-driven sales processes used to align lead generation to your customers’ journey can be up to five times more effective than traditional sales methods.

-To be really effective organizational behavior needs to change, becoming focussed on digital simplification and control.
+To be really effective organizational behavior needs to change, becoming focused on digital simplification and control.